How to untangle headphone wires – 10 easy ways

 Use a headphone stand or clamp.

 If you have a lot of headphones, it might be worth investing in a headphone stand or clamp.
 This will hold your headphones hanging straight, and it will keep the cables from twisting together.
-Some headphones come with detachable cables, so you can coil them up and attach them to the stand.
+Some headphones come with detachable cables, so you can coil them and attach them to the stand.

 how to untangle headphone wires - headphone stand